| Copyright | Flipstone Technology Partners 2023 |

 runOrvilleWithState :: OrvilleState -> Orville a -> IO a Source #

-monad, starting from the provided
+Runs an Orville operation in the IO monad, starting from the provided

-Caution: If you harvest an OrvilleState
+Caution: If you harvest an OrvilleState from inside a

-monad using askOrvilleState
+MonadOrville monad using askOrvilleState,

 you may pick up connection tracking state that you didn't intend to.
 You

-may want to use resetOrvilleState
+may want to use resetOrvilleState in this situation to get

-a new initial state before passing it to runOrvilleWithState
+a new initial state before passing it to runOrvilleWithState.

 On the other hand, if you know that you want to pass the existing connection

-state from another monad into the Orville
+state from another monad into the Orville monad, this is how you do it.

 Since: 1.0.0.0